jessoliva/biz-managiz/README.md

 - Function that stores data in database in sentence case
 - Several conditional statements to enable extensive manipulation of the database

+Future Functionality
+- Ability to edit additional information for the animals, shelters, cities in the database
+- Ability to add city after 'Add Shelter' selection in case city location of the shelter is not in the database
+- Ability to add shelter after 'Add Animal' selection in case shelter location of the animal is not in the database

 ## 🛠️&nbsp; Installation

 At the main page of the manage-pet repository click on 'Fork' on the right hand side.
 This will clone the repository onto your GitHub!